-Before shifting, make sure there are no swimmers or obstacles in the water near you.
+Boat movement without making sure your path is clear can cause death or serious injury.
+Make sure there are no swimmers or obstacles in the water near you.

 Keep the control lever clean and clear of obstructions.
 Refer to your engine operator and maintenance manual for shifting information.